Forceflow/trimesh2/README.md

 ## Fork Details

 The original TriMesh2 project was very Linux/GCC-oriented, and only had limited Win32 support.
-The primary aim of this fork is to provide a stable MSVC solution.
+The primary aim of this fork is to provide a stable MSVC solution, for both x86 and x64 targets.
 For several tools, TriMesh2 depends on a custom-cherrypicked freeglut version - dragging this kicking and screaming into the new century is also part of the challenge.

 Notable changes/additions to vanilla trimesh2
  * Fixes for MSVC 12.0 / 14.0 compilation